-Revenues for 2008-09 are based on a contracted MSW program fee of \$.58 per ton and a Recycling administrative fee of \$23.19 per ton.
-In 2007-08 those fees were \$.56 per ton and \$8.34 per ton respectively.
-MSW tonnage delivered to the HRRA system in 2008 year to date appears adequate to provide 98% of the contracted program fee.
-The trend in 2008 shows a reduction of 4% in MSW tonnage consistent with the weak economy and with the trend at other solid waste facilities in the state.
-MSW tonnage remains at approximately 140% of the contracted guaranteed minimum annual tonnage in the Waste Supply and Disposal Agreement.
-Recycling tonnage for the HRRA member municipalities is on par with the prior year to date, but is down 25% for non-HRRA Connecticut and New York municipalities using the recycling processing center.
-This will have a limited effect on recycling revenue, however, since the recycling administrative fee of \$23.19 per ton is paid only on tonnage from HRRA member municipalities, while the Authority is paid \$1 per ton for recycling tonnage from other Connecticut and New York municipalities.
-Markets for program recyclables, however, plummeted in October 2008 as a result of the global economic downturn.
-National recycling experts anticipate that the recycling markets will improve in the second quarter of 2009, but market prices are not expected to return to the robust levels experienced prior to the downturn.
-Since HRRA's recycling administrative fee is based on tonnage delivered as well as commodity sales during the prior year, the greater impact of this decline in recycling commodity prices will be reflected in the Authority's 2009-10 budget.
+Revenues for 2009-10 are based on a contracted MSW program fee of \$.62 per ton and a Recycling administrative fee of \$28.56 per ton.
+In 2008-09 those fees were \$.58 per ton and \$23.19 per ton respectively.
+MSW tonnage delivered to the HRRA system in the 2008-09 year remained adequate to provide the contracted program fee.
+MSW tonnage in 2008-09 was down about 10% from the prior year consistent with the economic recession and less than the 11-15% reduction at some of the other solid waste and recycling facilities in the state.
+Still, MSW tonnage was approximately 142% of the contracted guaranteed minimum annual tonnage in the Waste Supply and Disposal Agreement.
+Recycling tonnage for the HRRA member municipalities in 2008-09 was equal to the prior year, but down approximately 10% for non-HRRA Connecticut and New York municipalities using the recycling processing center.
+This will have limited effect on recycling revenue, however, since the recycling administrative fee of \$28.56 per ton is paid only on tonnage from HRRA member municipalities, while the Authority receives \$1 per ton for recycling tonnage from other Connecticut and New York municipalities.
+Markets for program recyclables collapsed in mid-October 2008 due to the global economic recession, especially in China, and only started to show signs of recovery in late 2008-09.
+Revenue from the sale of recycled commodities at the regional recycling center fell by approximately 70% in 2008-09 compared to the prior year.
+The Authority's investment in recycling public education, which so effectively increased recycling tonnage in 2007-08, was cut by 25% in 2008-09 as a means to ensure that sufficient funds would remain available during the 2008-09 fiscal year, despite the poor economy and falling tonnage, for the Authority's core operations.